Kimo von Oelhoffen

-Kimo K. von Oelhoffen (/ˈkiːmoʊ vənˈoʊlhɒfᵻn/; born January 30, 1971) is a former American football defensive tackle who played in the National Football League (NFL).
-He was drafted by the Cincinnati Bengals in the sixth round of the 1994 NFL Draft.
-He played college football at Boise State.
+Kimo K. von Oelhoffen (/ˈkiːmoʊ vənˈoʊlhɒfᵻn/; born January 30, 1971) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He played college football for the Hawaii Rainbow Warriors and Boise State Broncos before being selected by the Cincinnati Bengals in the sixth round of the 1994 NFL draft.

 He also played for the Pittsburgh Steelers, New York Jets, and Philadelphia Eagles.
 He won the Vince Lombardi Trophy with the Steelers in Super Bowl XL against the Seattle Seahawks.

 College career

-Von Oelhoffen graduated from Moloka'i High School which did not have a football team.
+Von Oelhoffen graduated from Molokaʻi High School which did not have a football team.
 He played one season of high school football at Moanalua High School, which is located on the Hawaiian island of Oahu, in 1985.

-Von Oelhoffen started playing at the University of Hawaii, transferring to Walla Walla Community College the next year and finally settling at Boise State University.
+Von Oelhoffen started playing at the University of Hawaiʻi, transferring to Walla Walla Community College the next year and finally settling at Boise State University.
 He suffered a number of injuries in college that slowed his development including a stress fracture in his foot in 1992 and a sprained ankle in 1993.

 Professional career

 Cincinnati Bengals

-The Cincinnati Bengals selected von Oelhoffen with the first pick of the sixth round of the 1994 NFL Draft.
+The Cincinnati Bengals selected von Oelhoffen with the first pick of the sixth round of the 1994 NFL draft.
 In his first three seasons, he was largely a reserve, moving into the starting lineup in 1997.
 The next season, von Oelhoffen became a mainstay of the defensive line, starting every game and finishing second in tackles among defensive linemen.

 Pittsburgh Steelers

 After a strong 1999 season, where he recorded 24 tackles and four sacks, he signed with the Pittsburgh Steelers as an unrestricted free agent on a four-year $11 million contract.
 Pittsburgh initially inserted him as the starting nose tackle and converted him to defensive end.
-Von Oelhoffen would start all but one game from the 2000-2005 seasons.
+Von Oelhoffen would start all but one game from the 2000–2005 seasons.
 He won a Super Bowl ring in 2005 in his final season as a Steeler.